Camille Thomas: Prizes and honours

 Thomas has been awarded numerous prizes at national and international competitions such as the Léopold Bellan competition in Paris, the Edmond Baert competition in Bruxelles, and the 7th international Antonio Janigro competition in Croatia.
 She was also selected for the 2018 Forbes 30 Under 30 list.

 In 2010, Thomas was awarded a number of distinctions.
 She was awarded the title of "Classical revelation" (Révélation classique) by Adami and became laureate of the Bleustein-Blanchet vocational foundation, the Yamaha Music Foundation of Europe, the DAAD, Villa Musica, Live MusicNow, the Carl-Flesch Akademie, the Mannheim Sinfonima Stiftung, and the AMOPA Berthier Prize.

 In 2012, she was awarded a prize from the Fondation Banque Populaire.

 In May 2013, her first album, A Century of Russian Colours, was released under the Fuga Libera record label.
-The album, dedicated to 20th century Russian music, was recorded in collaboration with the Swiss pianist Béatrice Berrut.
+The album, dedicated to 20th century Russian music, was recorded in collaboration with the Swiss pianist Beatrice Berrut.
 It received accolades from international press.

 In 2014, Thomas was awarded the title of Revelation, Instrumental soloist, at the Victoires de la musique classique.
 She was selected by the Musiq'3 – RTBF radio station to represent Belgium at the European Broadcasting Union competition, where she was awarded first place and declared "New Talent of the Year".

 In 2015, she was invited to appear on ARTE "Les Stars de Demain" by Rolando Villazón.

 In 2016, her second album, Réminiscences, was released on the Dolce Volta label.
 Themed on an imaginary recital of late 19th and early 20th century music, the album revolves around the cello transcription of the Franck violin sonata and Eugène Ysaÿe sonata for solo cello, accompanied by pieces by Fauré and Duparc.
 It received a CHOC prize from Classica and an ECHO Klassik PREIS.

 In 2017, she signed an exclusive international contract with Deutsche Grammophon, the first female cellist to sign with the record label.
 Her first recording with them was released in October 2017, consisting of works by Saint-Saëns and Offenbach, performed with the Orchestre national de Lille under conductor Alexandre Bloch.